 Therapy is considered by many to be essential for effectively dealing with Bipolar disorder and the problems it has caused in your life.
 Working with a therapist, you can learn how to cope with difficult or uncomfortable feelings, manage stress, repair your relationships and regulate your mood.

 A seminal study by British psychologists found that the time between Bipolar relapses was extended for those patients who had Cognitive Therapy combined with medication and the duration of the Bipolar episodes was reduced4 compared to those who took medication alone.

 Talking therapies and psychology can deliver the following benefits to those with Bipolar disorders:

 4 Lam, D., Hayward, P. et al (2005)

-Living with bipolar disorder can be challenging, and having a solid support system in place can make all the difference in your outlook and motivation.
+Living with Bipolar disorder can be challenging and having a solid support system in place can make all the difference in your outlook and motivation.
 The support of friends and family is also invaluable.
-Also participating in a bipolar support group gives you the opportunity to share your experiences and learn from others who know exactly what you're going through.
+You might want to consider having some couples or family therapy to help ensure that your support network is as well informed as you are.

 It’s common for people with Bipolar disorder to suffer with relationship breakdowns or divorce; the symptoms are often difficult to live with.
 We can help.